SchrodingerZhu/SchrodingerZhu/README.md

 - 👯 I’m looking to collaborate on PL, OS and DBMS.
 - 🤔 I’m looking for help with PhD Application.
 - 💬 Ask me about anything you like!
-- 📫 How to reach me: i@zhuyi.fan, twitter @ZhuSchrodinger, tg @SchrodingerZhu
+- 📫 How to reach me:
+  - email: i@zhuyi.fan
+  - twitter: @ZhuSchrodinger
+  - tg: @SchrodingerZhu